shsagir/play-area-sync/docs/tls.md

 # writing RSA key
 ```

-The RSA format is required by our TLS implmentation.
+The RSA format is required by our TLS implementation.

 ### Book & install